Saturday, December 20, 2025

 Core ThemesResilience, Courtship, Cyclical Rebirth

-⚡ Lam-ang (Protagonist): The ideal Ilocano.
-Supernatural from birth; speaks his own name and seeks his father's legacy.
+The ideal Ilocano.
+Supernatural from birth; speaks his own name and seeks his father's legacy through Utang na Loob.

-💍 Ines Cannoyan (The Heroine): Not a "damsel," but a partner of high standards.
-She represents pre-colonial gender egalitarianism.
+Not a "damsel," but a partner of high standards.
+She represents pre-colonial gender egalitarianism and agency.

-🐓 The Rooster & Dog (Shamanic Guides): Companions that bridge the physical and spirit worlds.
-The rooster's crow brings the dead back to life.
+Spirit intermediaries that bridge the physical and spirit worlds.
+The rooster's crow initiates resurrection.

-🌊 Berkakan (The Abyss): The monstrous river fish that swallows the hero, representing the ultimate test of nature.
+The monstrous river fish that swallows the hero, representing nature’s chaos and the ultimate test of hubris.

 📜 3.
 The Hero’s Journey (Monomyth Structure)